Go on to Part Four

 Apr.
 3 Fort Wayne, Indiana Lantern

 another gig which may have been added at the last minute.
 Fort Wayne’s very own progressive rock band, Ethos Ardour, was the opening act.
 During GG’s final song, Plain Truth, the power went out four separate times.
 At first, the band was not thrown too badly by this with John managing to keep an exciting beat and Derek even singing some of the instrumental parts.
 However, after the fourth time, the band began to leave the stage in frustration, only to be coerced back by their tour manager.
 They succeeded in finishing their set but, although they had been enthusiastically received and they were prepared to return for an encore or two, they played it safe and chose not to.
-About 1,100 people were estimated to be in attendance.
+One fan report has about 1,100 in attendance, while a member of Ethos Ardour recalls that the hall, while being packed on this occasion, only held 800 at the most.
 A tape exists of Giant’s set.

 Fort Wayne ad Apr.
 3, 1973